 Meet Helena Dilleen, the owner of Giddy Studios.
-Giddy Studios was opened 12 years ago and has gone from strength-to-strength due to the love and passion Helena and her team had for giving a space of creativity to children and adults people who loved to create.
+Giddy Studios was opened 12 years ago.
+It has gone from strength to strength due to the love and passion Helena and her team had for giving a space of creativity to children and adults.

-The Business of Adapting interviews serve to remind readers to please support your local businesses as much as you can through these times.
+The Business of Adapting interviews serve to remind readers to please support their local businesses as much as they can through these times.
 Thank you in advance for reading Helena’s journey.

 What is your business in detail?

 I set up Giddy Studios, a pottery painting studio in Dublin in 2008.
-The idea began to form when I started journaling and had been following and aiming to achieve a Brené Brown ‘whole-hearted’ existence.
-I left my agency job, which I loved it and went for it.
+The idea began to form when I started journaling and had been following and aiming to achieve a Brené Brown ‘wholehearted’ existence.
+I left my agency job, which I loved and went for it.

 Catapulting forward, eight years into the business, I embarked on a personal mindfulness journey to manage the day-to-day madness.
 Self-employed people will understand that there are just never enough hours in the day to do everything with your own business.
 Coupled with normal life, it’s hard to fit it all in.
 Personally, I was getting to a point where I needed to ensure my family got a bit more of me.
 I was running out of steam so I needed to introduce self-care and mindfulness in order to be whole-hearted and true to myself, my family and other elements of my life.

 Mindfulness was hugely rewarding for me and I am now evolving the Giddy Studios journey into the mindfulness space.
 Creativity and mindfulness connect in such a strong way – the perfect fit!

 Thankfully before 2020, I was already active with this part of the business.
 Over the last five years, we have already been delivering corporate painting and creative based events and loved offering a creative pause in the day with large teams.
 We know that working with a paintbrush allows us to enter a state that slows our heart rate and helps us to regulate our breath.

 How has the pandemic affected your business?